sneshyba/pypchem/README.md

 	Switch to virtual terminal using Ctrl+Alt+F2
 	Log in and execute loginctl unlock-session 3
-	Then log out with Ctrl-D
+	Then log out wiCtrl-D
-	Switch back to the running session with Ctrl+Alt+F1
+	Switch back to the running session wiCtrl+Alt+F1